raffaelespazzoli/backstage-demo/README.md

 Tech:

-1. how to generate and rotate credentials for the git repo, registry and other ci/cd tools.
-2. building images on OCP is still too hard
+1. building images on OCP is still too hard
-3. CRW still does not have a good inner loop. perhaps integrate tilt?
+2. CRW still does not have a good inner loop. perhaps integrate tilt?

 Demo next steps

 - Integrate pelorus and monitoring of ci/cd metrics in backstage
-- implement the chain github app - Vault+github secret engine - vault-config-operator - short-lived narrow-scoped pull secrets.
 - implement the inner loop in CRW, improve workspace boot time, update to CRW new operator?
 - integrate monitoring of applicaiton metrics (SLO/SLI?) and display of metrics in backstage